shanec-/nullfactory.net/Snow/_posts/2015-03-02-could-not-establish-trust-relationship-SSL-TLS.md

 ---
 layout: post
 title: Could Not Establish Trust Relationship for SSL/TLS Secure Channel
 category: Security
-published: draft
 ---

 A while back I worked on a project that required me to integrate to a third-party web service.
 The web service also in development in parallel by the external team and our team was provided a development endpoint that would be used for testing.